PERP WALK: Shawn Adkins appears in court for Hailey Dunn murder hearing - NewsBreak

 PERP WALK: Shawn Adkins appears in court for Hailey Dunn murder hearing

-MITCHELL COUNTY, Texas ( KTAB/KRBC ) – Shawn Adkins is appearing in court for a pretrial hearing in the murder of Hailey Dunn.
+MITCHELL COUNTY, Texas ( KTAB/KRBC ) – Shawn Adkins appeared in court for a pretrial hearing in the murder of Hailey Dunn.

 One year ago, Adkins was arrested for the murder of 13-year-old Hailey Dunn.